-Lieutenant Governor Jacqueline Coleman is an educator, basketball coach, writer, and founder of a non-profit.
+Lieutenant Governor Jacqueline Coleman is an educator, basketball coach, writer, founder of a non-profit and the fifty-eighth lieutenant governor of Kentucky.
 She is wife to Chris, mom to Evelynne, adopted mom to Emma and a bonus mom to Will and Nate.
 Her family lives in Frankfort.

-Public service was a way of life for Jacqueline and her family.
-As a fifth-generation Mercer Countian, Jacqueline was raised to offer a hand up to those in need and, as a result, she has devoted her personal and professional life to serving her community.
+Public service is a way of life for Jacqueline and her family.
+She was raised to offer a hand up to those in need and, as a result, has devoted her personal and professional life to serving her community.
 She is a tireless advocate for public education and a strong proponent of young women stepping into leadership roles.

 As a high school basketball coach, Jacqueline led her teams to five consecutive record-breaking seasons and one appearance in the Sweet 16.
 She earned regional Coach of the Year honors in 2015.